Splitting Line Patterns in Free Groups: Virtually Geometric Multiwords

-The resulting graph of spaces has fundamental group $F$ and has an embedded multicurve representing $\multimot$ such that the multicurve is disjoint from the edge spaces.
+The resulting graph of spaces has fundamental group $\F$ and has an embedded multicurve representing $\multimot$ such that the multicurve is disjoint from the edge spaces.
 It is not yet a 3--manifold with boundary; we need to fatten the annuli.
-To see if this is possible, consider for each boundary component of each annulus the tubular neighborhood of the attaching curve in the boundary of the corresponding handlebody.
+To see if this is possible, consider for each boundary component of each annulus a small tubular neighborhood of the attaching curve in the boundary of the corresponding handlebody.
 If for each annulus the two neighborhoods are either both annuli or both M\"{o}bius strips then the annuli may be fattened to make the graph of spaces a 3--manifold.
 Now, a fattened annulus is composed of a 1--handle and a 2--handle, so this does not explicitly give the resulting space a handlebody structure.
-However, a graph of aspherical spaces is aspherical \cite{ScoWal79}, and a compact aspherical 3--manifold with free fundamental group is a handlebody \cite{Hem76}, so $\multimot$ is geometric.
+However, a graph of aspherical spaces is aspherical \cite{ScoWal79}, and a compact aspherical 3--manifold with free fundamental group is a handlebody \cite{Hem76}, so this space really is a handlebody, and $\multimot$ is geometric.

-Thus, assuming (\ref{item:piecesgeometric}), there are two possible obstructions to geometricity: \begin{enumerate} \item The degrees of the edge injections into some cyclic vertex group are not of one of the two forms described above. \item Some annulus can not be fattened because one boundary neighborhood is an annulus and the other is a M\"{o}bius strip. \end{enumerate}
+Thus, assuming (\ref{item:piecesgeometric}), there are two possible obstructions to geometricity: \begin{enumerate}[(a)] \item The degrees of the edge injections into some cyclic vertex group are not of one of the two forms described above. \item Some annulus cannot be fattened because one boundary neighborhood is an annulus and the other is a M\"{o}bius strip. \end{enumerate}